 Early Notables of the Hishcach family (pre 1700)

-More information is included under the topic Early Hishcach Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early Hishcach Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hishcach family